Anatta.in

 Thus, the afflicted individual learns to live life and thrive without finding the need to use a substance.

-Slips and Relapses are not treated with disdain, but as something one needs to get back for a Relapse Prevention program to make the foundation stronger.
+Slips and Relapses are not treated with disdain, but as something one needs to get back on track with a Relapse Prevention program to make the foundation stronger.

 Conclusion